Is Stevia Safe? The Truth About Infertility, Mutations, and More

 This would apply to all low carb sweeteners and not just stevia - the same with many of the negative claims here.
 I have read about this before but I haven't experienced this.
 In fact, I think I crave sweets more and eat more sweets if I eat the "real sugars".

-13. Stevia Is Bad for the Liver
+Is Toxic for Your Liver

 This is a recent addition to the list of concerns.
 A friend of mine on Facebook shared about the dangers of Splenda and mentioned that she uses stevia.
 One of her friends shared that her herbalist told her that stevia causes problems if you have liver disease.